 Leveling a Dishwasher

 An unbalanced dishwasher can lead to major leaks, which can wreak havoc on your kitchen floors.
 Plus, it can have difficulty draining properly.
 Because water sits at the low point, it can cause odors and attract mold and mildew.
-To avoid these problems, you’ll want to adjust the machine.
+To check if your dishwasher is leveled correctly, place an air-bubble level along the edge of the door.
+If the dishwasher isn’t balanced, you’ll want to adjust the machine.
 After determining which direction to adjust the washer, you’ll want to modify the legs accordingly.
 Turn the nut counterclockwise to raise the leg or clockwise to lower it.
 If you’re having trouble adjusting the legs, use a hammer to put wooden shims in to level the dishwasher.

 Schedule an Appliance Checkup Today

 We offer a variety of services when it comes to appliance repair.
 Whether you’re having issues with a kitchen appliance or a laundry appliance, our expert appliance repair technicians can troubleshoot and solve the problem.
-Contact iFiX in Ogden, Utah at 801-731-4349 for prompt and professional service.
+We work hard to provide our customers with the best appliance repair experience as possible.
+If you’ve given your home appliances TLC and they’re still malfunctioning, give iFiX a call today for all your appliance repair needs this spring.